j-alejandro-lopez/j-alejandro-lopez/README.md

 I am currently developing a 2-D sidescrolling beat'em up in Gamemaker studio as well as a 2.5D metroidvania style platformer in Unity.

+I will also be updating my Github profile with any projects I work on using Python, Java, or C++.

 ## Current Learnings

 ### Python and SQL

-I am a chemical engineer by degree but I have found that my passion lies in development and as such am self-teaching in Python, C++, and Java.
+I am a chemical engineer by degree but I have found that my passion lies in development and as such am self-teaching in Python, C++, SQL, and Java.
 I have made the commitment to those languages.

 ## Help outreach